Lemon Velvet Cake

 • Preheat oven to 350° F and grease two 9 inch cake pans

-• In a medium bowl, whisk together flour, salt and baking powder until completely combined and free of clumps.
+• In a medium bowl, whisk together 2½ cups all purpose flour, 1 teaspoon salt and 1 teaspoon baking powder until completely combined and free of clumps.

 • Stir the dry ingredients into the wet ingredients until just mixed and then spoon cake batter into prepared pans.
+If desired, add a few drops of yellow food coloring to enhance the color.

 • Bake for 30-35 minutes or until the top of the cake springs back after being lightly touched with a finger.